Chirrenthen/KernelESP/README.md

 ---

 ## Acknowledgements
-I sincerely thank @PPPDUD and @Arc1011 — the tone and notone command implementations in this project are based on their work in KernelUNO.
+I sincerely thank @PPPDUD and @Arc1011 — some of the command implementations in this project are based on their work in KernelUNO.

 <p align="center">Built for the ESP32 community — KernelESP v1.0</p>